How To Retain Employees In 2023: 15 Strategies For HR

-“In addition to our previous sick leave package, we offer a set number of mental health days to each full-time employee.
-This prevents burnout by giving employees a way to take time off when they are struggling with anxiety, depression, and other difficulties with their mental health.”
+“In addition to our previous sick leave package, we offer a set number of mental health days to each full-time employee," says Ravi Parikh, CEO of RoverPass.
+"This prevents burnout by giving employees a way to take time off when they are struggling with anxiety, depression, and other difficulties with their mental health.”

 “This goes beyond simply providing a hybrid remote work environment and unlimited PTO,” advises Andreas Velling, Chief Marketing Officer at Fractory “You should check in with your team on a regular basis to assess their workload and overall happiness at the company.
 Scheduling check-in team meetings that have nothing to do with work is another tactic I’ve found effective in developing a great company culture.”

-“We found that eighty-four percent of employees say that not having to travel to their place of work is the most important benefit of working remotely.
-Employees have embraced remote work so much that in the U.S. alone, 39% of adults surveyed said they would consider quitting if it was taken off the table.
+“We found that eighty-four percent of employees say that not having to travel to their place of work is the most important benefit of working remotely, says Graham Beck, Co-Founder & CEO of DropDesk.
+"Employees have embraced remote work so much that in the U.S. alone, 39% of adults surveyed said they would consider quitting if it was taken off the table.
 That figure goes up to 49% if you talk to millennials and Gen Z employees."

 Having the ability to digitally access onboarding documents, benefits plans, and pay stubs is equally important for HR professionals and employees.
 On one hand, with a modern HRIS, HR managers are able to streamline previously paper-based processes and checklists with the click of a button.
 On the other hand, employees feel empowered with the ability to check pay stubs, request PTO, and update personal information without having to go through another party.

 Once your employees are fully onboarded, how often do they meet with mentors (who aren’t their supervisors) for guidance?
 For many employers, onboarding doesn’t extend past the first week of employment.

-Matt Weidle, Business Development Manager at Buyer’s Guide, states, “Employees benefit from mentorship because they believe they are valued and supported.
-It’s a key component of employee retention.
+“Employees benefit from mentorship because they believe they are valued and supported," says Matt Weidle, Business Development Manager at Buyer’s Guide.
+"It’s a key component of employee retention.
 Having a mentor from day one, someone they can go to who isn’t their supervisor and ask questions about the job, makes the individual feel more connected and less scared by the prospect of a new career with new chores and responsibilities.”

-“Employers can boost retention by taking the pulse and getting an accurate reading of employees’ engagement levels via tools like Officevibe.
-Such tools keep HR professionals in the loop about how employees feel across the board and can flag potential retention issues so that HR professionals can react in time.
-E.g., improve feedback culture within a team, provide opportunities for growth, etc.”
+Employers can boost retention by taking the pulse and getting an accurate reading of employees’ engagement levels via tools like Officevibe.
+These tools keep HR professionals in the loop about how employees feel across the board and can flag potential retention issues so that HR professionals can react in time.

 Just as onboarding is crucial to the longevity of an employee’s career within an organization, so is offboarding.
 Exit interviews for quitting employees give HR a good grasp of what may need to change within the business, and how to prevent the same mistakes from happening over and over again.